 Thinking of giving the exterior of your home a top-to-bottom makeover?
-When you’re replacing your siding, it makes sense to start thinking about your windows, too.
+When you’re replacing your siding, it makes sense to start thinking about your replacement windows, too.
 After all, you want to make sure that the aesthetics of your home all work together to achieve an overall effect.
 But is it better to replace both the windows and the siding at the same time?

 The answer, in short, is a resounding “yes!”
 Replacing your windows and siding concurrently allows your contractor to precisely set the capping around the window before they put the siding in place.
 Capping a window correctly is important, as this aluminum or vinyl framing helps direct water away from the frame and the interior of your walls.
 Replacing both at the same time allows your contractor to set the windows and then install the siding, which can end up saving you money in the long run, as well.